Guide to shipping container home utilities

 - Wind power generators.

 It’s important to assess any plot and your requirements before committing to buying land.
 Understanding from the outset that you’ll need to design an off grid container home is easier to achieve than only realising partway through as you’ll have to modify your floor plan and design.

 If you are looking at designing an off grid home, we’d suggest working with a company that convert shipping containers to homes.
 It might cost more upfront but will save you from making many costly mistakes later on.

 Start planning before you settle on the plot

-When choosing what shipping container home utilities install, it’s worth considering your options before you purchase the plot.
+When choosing what shipping container home utilities install, it’s worth considering your options before purchasing the plot.
 Otherwise, you might end up blowing your budget or having to redesign the home to accommodate what services are available locally or go completely off grid.

 As with any other self build project, the more planning you can do upfront, the smoother it will go.
 Of course, issues will arise but being prepared will help you navigate them.